InsomniacToaster/OriDE-Rando-OBS-Seed-Display/README.md

 * Go to Hotkeys and add a hotkey for "Ori Rando Seed Headers" (recommended: Alt+L as this will coincide with the default "Load Seed" command in the Ori randomizer).

 Now anytime you press the registered hotkey, your text source will populate with whichever parameters you have selected.

+# Credits
+Special thanks again to [JHobz](https://github.com/jhobz) for the original work and giving me the "ok" to fork/update it.